-This advice may sound boring because you’ve heard it again and again, but it’s true — and easy to follow.
+This familiar advice may sound boring, but it’s true — and easy to follow.

-1. Stop saying that plants are ‘missing’ amino acids.
+1. Stop saying that plants are “missing” amino acids.
 This is completely false.
-The word ‘missing’ implies zero or very low, whereas all plants use all twenty amino acids — in at least moderate amounts.
+The word “missing” implies zero or very low, whereas all plants use all 20 amino acids — in at least moderate amounts.

-2. Be careful and clear when using the word ‘complete’ or ‘incomplete’ to describe a protein.
+3. Be careful and clear when using the word “complete” or “incomplete” to describe a protein.
 We should be thinking about a day’s intake rather than a single serving.
 It is not necessary to meet your daily needs at every meal.

-- How can I get enough protein on a plant-based diet?
+- How much protein do I need?
+Is more better?
+Can I get enough protein on a plant-based diet?